invokermain/spacesim/docs/MarketSimulationThoughts.md

   can travel between markets, and therefore balancing out supply and demand.

 ## Desired behaviours:
-- If the Producers in a market cannot meet the demand of the Consumers, prices should increase.
+- If there is a shotrage of supply in a Market prices should increase.
 - If there is a surplus of supply in a Market prices should decrease.
-- Traders should be able to exploit the above to make profit evening out supply and demand across different markets.
+- Traders (including the Player) should be able to exploit the above to make profit evening out supply and demand across different markets.

 ## Potential Solutions